-Philip H. Howard is an associate professor in the Department of Community Sustainability at Michigan State University.
+Philip H. Howard is a faculty member in the Department of Community Sustainability at Michigan State University.
 He is the author of Concentration and Power in the Food System: Who Controls What We Eat?
 (2016, Bloomsbury Academic).
-He is president of the Agriculture, Food and Human Values Society from 2015 to 2016, and is a member of the International Panel of Experts on Sustainable Food Systems.
+He was president of the Agriculture, Food and Human Values Society from 2015 to 2016, and is a member of the International Panel of Experts on Sustainable Food Systems.

 He holds a PhD in Rural Sociology from the University of Missouri.
 He conducted research at the Center for Agroecology and Sustainable Food Systems at the University of California, Santa Cruz from 2002 to 2006, and was a visiting scholar in the Division of Nutrition at the University of Utah in 2013-2014.